oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 ## Task 7: Deploy the account service to Oracle Backend for Spring Boot

-1. Prepare the application for deployment
+1. Prepare the data source configuration for deployment

    Update the data source configuration in your `src/main/resources/application.yaml` as shown in the example below.
 This will cause the service to read the correct database details that will be injected into its pod by the Oracle Backend for Spring Boot.